-From 1 April 2004 deferred charges are no longer shown in local authorities accounts.
+From 1 April 2004 deferred charges are no longer shown as a separate item in local authorities balance sheets.
 If expenditure occurs that was previously classified as a deferred charge then it is now classified as either a tangible or intangible fixed asset and is carried under that heading.
 If this expenditure does not result in the acquisition of an asset by the authority then the spend is charged to revenue, with a corresponding release from the capital financing account to ensure there is no impact on council tax levels.
 Examples of the type of expenditure covered by this includes, housing renovation grants and disabled facilities grants.